 How to Respond Perfectly to The Intense Emotions of Your Strong Willed Child

 “You take things too personally.”
-I remember the moment I first hear those words.
+I remember the precise moment, early in my life, when I first heard those words.
 “Huh??”
 Not only was the person who told me this completely on target, but it was such an issue for me that I didn’t even understand what she meant until years later.
-I might have been a strong willed child who grew into a strong willed woman.
+I might have been a spirited child who grew into a strong willed person.

 And, I’ve taken this trigger with me into my parenting.
 My biggest challenge is keeping my emotions in check, especially when my strong willed child is going haywire over something that’s clearly important to him.
 It’s all too easy to take the anger and frustration personally, isn’t it?

 Related Post You May Also Enjoy: One Word to Encourage Self Esteem

 …strong-willed kids as people of integrity who aren’t easily swayed from their own viewpoints.
 Strong-willed kids are spirited and courageous.
 They want to learn things for themselves rather than accepting what others say, so they test the limits over and over.
 They want desperately to be “in charge” of themselves, and will sometimes put their desire to “be right” above everything else.
 When their heart is set on something, their brains seem to have a hard time switching gears.
 Strong-willed kids have big, passionate feelings and live at full throttle.
 (Strong Willed Children)

 Sounds great, right?
 How do you feel about raising a child who may just be impervious to peer pressure?

 Your child is the one who will turn down the little blue pill at a high school party.
 He will stop a friend from drinking and driving.
 Your child is the one who will start a small business and grow it into a billion-dollar company.
 This child will eventually parent with patience and guidance… (Raising Strong Willed Toddlers)